 As you can see the transformation was amazing!
 By placing the same marble style tile from Italy on the floor and walls the room suddenly visually expanded into a beautiful timeless space with an over sized shower for two.
 To help the bathroom live even larger we also eliminated the shower curb and placed a solid glass panel along the front so the shower space virtually disappears.

-For the former dressing area I designed a double vanity that included usable top drawers that wrapped around the plumbing for more storage.
+For the former dressing area I designed a double vanity that also included usable top drawers that wrapped around the plumbing for more storage.

 The result?
 A gorgeous bathroom that ended up in Kitchen Bath Design News – the national design magazine for kitchens and baths.
-Click now to read article!

 Looking for more great bathroom design ideas that you can implement?